ratulb/programming_problems_and_datastructures_in_rust/src/binary_search_tree/tree_and_node.md

 pub struct Tree<T: Ord + Default + Clone + std::fmt::Debug>(Option<Rc<RefCell<Node<T>>>>);

 ```
-Our Tree is tuple struct which may or may contain a Node.
+Our Tree is tuple struct which may or may not contain a Node.
 The Node itself is wrapped inside a
 RefCell for interior mutability.
 The RefCell, in turn is wrapped inside a Rc for shared access.

-Our tree's keys(aka entries) are generic T. T must be of type `Ord` because that is how we decide
+Our tree's keys (aka entries) are generic T. T must be of type `Ord` because that is how we decide
 which side of the tree an entry lands in.

 The generic type `T` is also implements `Default`.
-This we are utilising for flusing out key values while deleting a Node from the tree.
+This we are utilising for flushing out key values while deleting a Node from the tree.
 This becomes necessary because rust is grumpy about holes in
 memory.

 Clone was not strictly necessary - but we need it later - when we implement `Iterator` for the